 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-University of Houston has a test optional admissions policy.
+University of Houston does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other University of Houston applicants, you should strive to score between 1160 and 1310 (or higher!) on the SAT.
-At University of Houston 25% of admitted students scored higher than 1310 and 25% of scored lower than 1160, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other University of Houston applicants, you should aim to earn between 1170 and 1330 (or higher!) on the SAT.
+At University of Houston 25% of admitted students scored higher than 1330 and 25% of scored lower than 1170, but the majority of students scored somewhere in between these two numbers.

 A 23 on the ACT is the 25th percentile for University of Houston students.
 Only one out of every four students scored below 23.